 German

 In an increasingly globalised world, learning German gives students access to the language and culture of three European countries: Germany, Austria and Switzerland.
 German has the largest number of native speakers in the European Union and is in the top ten most spoken languages in the world.
-As well as introducing students to the language of Einstein, Mozart, Beethoven, Freud and Marx; learning German offers numerous career opportunities, such as engineering, law, business and finance.
-Germany has the strongest and biggest economy in Europe and the fourth biggest in the world.
-As the UK leaves the European Union, knowledge of German will be increasingly useful for careers in business and more and more sought after by employers.
+As well as introducing pupils to the language of Einstein, Mozart, Beethoven, Freud and Marx; learning German offers numerous career opportunities, such as engineering, law, business and finance.
+Germany has the strongest and biggest economy in Europe and one of the biggest in the world.

 |